royaloperahouse/stream-tv-app/README.md

 `$ npx react-native run-android`

 NB: If you have issues with the emulator hanging, you are probably running macOS Big Sur ;) See https://stackoverflow.com/a/67304587/1861645 for more info.
-In Android studio, go to SDK Manager -> SDK Tools Tab -> uncheck `Android Emulator`and Apply, then go back in and re-check the emulator.
+In Android studio, go to `SDK Manager` -> `SDK Tools Tab` -> uncheck `Android Emulator`and Apply, then go back in and re-check the emulator.
 This will trigger the update that fixes the problem.

+_(Status: It is currently possible to run on an Android TV emulator (in fact on an Android emulator, but the experience really own works well on a TV emulator), but there are certain issues.
+The recommended experience is on an Amazon Fire Stick.)_

+#### Current flow for running app on Android TV Emulator
+Once you have the app running, press the "Getting Started" button on the start screen.
+You will then be presented with a QR Code login screen.
+You will need to provide your public IP address to ROH so that they can add it to their database.
+Once that is done, you will see a code on-screen (No need to refresh as the login updates regularly).
+You will then need again to provide this code to ROH.
+Once they have added it to their database, you will (again, no need to refresh) see and be able to use the rest of the app.

 ### IOS

 `$ npx react-native run-ios`

+_(Status: Will build, but not currently operational)_

 ### AppleTV

 `$ npx react-native run-ios  --simulator "Apple TV" --scheme "StreamTvApp-tvOS"`

+_(Status: No target, doesn't exist as yet)_

 ## Development

-TODO
+Quick rundown of technologies used:
+- Typescript!
+- Redux: app state
+- Redux-saga: asynchronous side-effects middleware
+- Axios: promise-based http client
+- Prismic: headless CMS

+### Architecture notes

+There are two main loops in the app, initiated/maintained by sagas
+* the auth login loop
+  * updates every 10 secs
+  * continues until login is complete
+* the main login loop
+  * updates every 30 mins
+  * continues throughout app lifetime
+  * fetches new content

 ## Testing

-TODO
+### Unit testing

+(eg. Jest, the obvious choice...)

+### Integration testing

+(eg. Detox)

 ## Deployment